ylogx/configparser2/configparser2.rst

 * *allow_no_value*, default value: ``False``

-  Some configuration files are known to include settings without values, but which otherwise conform to the syntax supported by :mod:`configparser`.
+  Some configuration files are known to include settings without values, but which otherwise conform to the syntax supported by :mod:`configparser2`.
 The *allow_no_value* parameter to the constructor can be used to indicate that such values should be accepted:

   .. doctest::

-     >>> import configparser
+     >>> import configparser2

      >>> sample_config = """
      ... [mysqld]